-Choosing a Continuous Silo Level Measurement Solution
+Choosing a Continuous Level Measurement Solution

-There are many different lever sensors available for large grain silo fill volume measurements, alongside smaller feed bins.
+There are many different continuous level sensors available for large grain silo fill volume measurements, alongside smaller feed bins.
 Capacitive sensors monitor the change in capacitance between two electrodes as a function of container level changes, but they are highly sensitive to various process conditions (humidity, temperature, etc.).
 Likewise, ultrasound sensors offer a fairly accurate measurement of container volume by assessing the time taken for ultrasonic signals to reverberate back to the sensor.
 These signals may be disoriented due to sound bouncing off the container internal walls and perturbed by airborne particulates/dust in the headspace, leading to measurement inaccuracies.

-Infrared Time-of-Flight (ToF) sensors are among the most competitive level measurement solutions for systems of all sizes.
+Infrared Time-of-Flight (ToF) sensors are among the most competitive continuous level measurement solutions for systems of all sizes.
 Unlike the previous sensor technologies discussed, they are truly advantageous from a price-to-performance perspective, significantly outstripping ultrasonic sensors in terms of accuracy with lower up-front costs than the likes of laser-based sensors and guided wave radar.

-Silo Level Measurement Products from Terabee
+Continuous Level Measurement Products from Terabee

-Terabee is one of the most innovative European sensor manufacturers with a division now focusing on level monitoring in small, medium and large scale silos for agriculture, but also other markets!
+Terabee is one of the most innovative European sensor manufacturers with a division now focusing on continuous level monitoring in small, medium and large scale silos for agriculture, but also other markets!
 With a suite of IR-based ToF sensors for container fill level measurements, we can help you meet your unique stock management objectives.
 Currently, our leading distance sensor module for silo measurements is the TeraRanger Evo 60m, a long-range distance sensing platform suitable for continuous volume estimation and monitoring.
 We also offer the TeraRanger Evo 3m for closer range monitoring in smaller tanks (0.1 – 3m) and the TeraRanger Evo Mini ToF sensor, ideally suited to even smaller containers.

 Self-powered, LoRaWAN level device